Francoist Spain: Spanish nationalism

 Franco's Spanish nationalism promoted a Castilian-centric unitary national identity by repressing Spain's cultural diversity.
 Bullfighting and flamenco were promoted as national traditions, while those traditions not considered Spanish were suppressed.
 Franco's view of Spanish tradition was somewhat artificial and arbitrary: while some regional traditions were suppressed, Flamenco, an Andalusian tradition, was considered part of a larger, national identity.
 All cultural activities were subject to censorship and many were forbidden entirely, often in an erratic manner.
-This cultural policy relaxed over time, most notably in the late 1960s and early 1970s.
+This cultural policy relaxed somewhat over time, particularly after the Press Law of 1966 gave the press greater freedom and influence.

 Franco was reluctant to enact any form of administrative and legislative decentralisation and kept a fully centralised form of government with a similar administrative structure to that established by the House of Bourbon and General Miguel Primo de Rivera.
+Francoist Spain was a highly centralised state, and regional self-government was not restored after the Civil War.
 These structures were modelled after the centralised French state.
 As a result of this type of governance, government attention and initiatives were irregular and often depended more on the goodwill of government representatives than on regional needs.
 Thus inequalities in schooling, health care or transport facilities among regions were patent: historically affluent regions like Madrid, Catalonia or the Basque Country fared much better than others such as Extremadura, Galicia or Andalusia.